 My sense is that both forms of cognitive inertia are relevant in the pandemic.
 Some people do seem to be blind to the fact that COVID-19 is different to other respiratory viral infections, with some epidemiological and pathophysiological characteristics that differ from other common respiratory diseases, and this may be partly due to their existing beliefs about such infections.
 Additionally, my impression is that cognitive change commonly lags changes to relevant bodies of evidence (but this proposition requires much more inquiry).

 On the other hand, it is also important to consider whether some epidemiologists who weren’t in favour of blanket lockdowns may have formed initial impressions about COVID-19 that they were too slow to correct in relation to the actual dangers of COVID-19.
-Such questions suggest additional lines of inquiry that are worth considering.
+Such questions also suggest lines of inquiry that are worth considering.